Kattis91/what-is-cooking/README.md

 To maximize the user approach, I interviewed my friend Josefine throughout the process.
 Among other things, she provided valuable tips on displaying categories on each recipe card, which indeed makes the user experience better.

+### Agile

+I employed the agile methodology, starting from the planning stage and continuing until the final product was built.
+To ensure that I stayed organized and on track, I utilized a GitHub project and a [Kanban board](https://github.com/users/Kattis91/projects/3/views/1).
+Information about User Stories can be found in the subsection below⇩

 **Five planes of User Experience:**

 ### Strategy

 My User Stories can be found [here](https://github.com/Kattis91/what-is-cooking/issues).
+All User Stories include:
+ - Acceptance Criteria
+ - Tasks
+ - Labels (MoSCoW Priotarization)

+Some of the User Stories are part of an EPIC.

 Please, click [here](#testing-of-user-stories) if you want to come to the section where I test my User Stories.